locke8/weaponmark/README.md

 Type `weaponmark [Enter]' or 'weaponmark --interactive [Enter]` or `weaponmark -i [Enter]` to receive prompts for all needed input:

 ![Interactive-mode Screen](https://raw.githubusercontent.com/locke8/weaponmark/master/src/main/resources/screens/interactive.png)
-Interactive mode displays what the command line would look like using the input you provided and then runs the benchmark.
+This also displays what the command line would look like had you entered the parameters directly.
+Study these and you will see how to run benchmarks more quickly.

 #### Help
 Type `weaponmark -h [Enter]` or `weaponmark --help [Enter]` to view usage instructions and options: